bioexcel/biobb_structure_utils/biobb_structure_utils/docs/source/index.rst

-.. biobb_model documentation master file, created by sphinx-quickstart on Wed Nov 22 09:36:44 2017.
+.. biobb_structure_utils documentation master file, created by sphinx-quickstart on Wed Nov 22 09:36:44 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.